 2016 Judicatory Concerns Chosen!

-At this year's Annual Judicatory Fall Planning Conference, MARCC Delegates chose to continue for their two priority social Concerns:
+At our 2015 Annual Fall Planning Conference, MARCC Delegates chose to continue for their two priority social Concerns:

-We will regenerate our focus on making a difference in metropolitan Cincinnati in 2016.
+We will regenerate our focus on making a difference in metropolitan Cincinnati for 2016.

 We can use your help.
 Find out how you can join others to make lives better for all who live in metropolitan Cincinnati.
 Contact us at 513-721-4843 or email@example.com.